sebthom/tm4e/docs/adopter-guide.md

 If your feature uses `IContentType` rather than scopes, `TMPartitions.getContentTypesForOffset(doc, offset)` translates the TM partition at a given offset into one or more content types.
 Convenience methods such as `TMPartitions.hasPartitioning(doc)` and `TMPartitions.getPartition(doc, offset)` help detect whether TM4E is active and retrieve the current region.
 Generic Editor extension points still refer to the editor's primary partitioning via their `partitionType` attribute; you always query TM4E's secondary partitioner from code instead of configuring it directly in the extension XML.

+## Handling Conflicting Grammar Registrations

+In real Eclipse installations it is common for several plug-ins (including the TM4E language pack) to register grammars for the same TextMate scope, or to provide overlapping grammars for a given file type.
+TM4E's registry is designed to handle this without forcing every plug-in to invent unique scope names.

+At a high level:

+- Grammars are always selected based on *content types* and their normal Eclipse priorities, not just on the bare scope name.
+- Internally, TM4E qualifies scopes with the contributing plug-in ID to disambiguate registrations, but external code and grammar authors can continue to use the shared, unqualified scope name.

+### 1) Which grammar wins for a file

+When an editor is opened, `TMPresentationReconciler` asks the registry for a grammar using the document's content types:

+- The content types are computed using the usual Eclipse mechanisms (file extension, content-type base types, and priority).
+- `GrammarRegistryManager` looks for a grammar that is explicitly bound to the highest priority content type via `scopeNameContentTypeBinding`.
+- If multiple plug-ins register a grammar for the same TextMate scope (for example `source.batchfile`), each plug-in typically also defines its own content type and binds that content type to the shared scope.

+From a plug-in author's perspective:

+- The content type that "wins" according to Eclipse content-type priority rules controls which plug-in's grammar is used for a given document.
+- If you want your grammar to take precedence for a specific file extension, define your own content type for that extension and bind it to your grammar scope via `scopeNameContentTypeBinding`.

+### 2) Referencing shared scopes from other grammars

+Grammars often embed other languages via shared scopes, for example an HTML grammar embedding JavaScript using `source.js`.
+When multiple plug-ins provide a grammar for the same embedded scope:

+- You can continue to reference the shared, unqualified scope (such as `source.js` or `text.html`) in your grammar.
+- TM4E resolves that shared scope to an internal, plug-in-specific variant based on the active registry state and the same content-type bindings described above.

+This means:

+- You do not need to create plug-in-specific scope names just to avoid collisions.
+- Embedded language references in your grammars remain stable even when users install additional plug-ins or language packs that also contribute grammars for those scopes.

+For a deeper, implementation-level description of how the registry qualifies scopes and resolves grammars (including a concrete `source.batchfile` example), see the *Handling Conflicting Grammar Registrations* section in the contributor guide (`docs/contributor-guide.md`).

 ## Diagnostics: Token and Scope Hover